BorzykhIO/groupeseb-test-assignment/README.md

 # groupeseb-test-assignment
-Test assignment for Groupe SEBby Ivan Borzykh
+Test assignment for Groupe SEB made by Ivan Borzykh